shaggy8871/yurly/README.md

 Controllers must extend the `Yurly\Core\Controller` class, and must contain at least one method name prefixed with the word `route`.

 > `Request` and `Response` classes can be injected into any route method.
 The first `Response` class found will be used to render any value returned from the `route*` method.

-If nothing is returned, no content will be output.
+Example src/Controllers/Index.php file:
 ```php
 <?php